msochan/Recommendation-Engine/how_to_run.md

 $ python3 main.py --sku_name="sku-222" --json_file="test-data.json" --num=100
 ```

-### After, when the venv is not needed anymore, the command for deactivating the virtual environment is as shown below
+### After, when the venv is not needed anymore, the command for deactivating the virtual environment is shown below

 ```bash
 $ deactivate